SAP-samples/teched2023-DA285v/exercises/ex4/README.md

 ![](images/landuse.png)

-Finally, we can overlay the electriv vehicles charging stations to see that they are mainly located in commercial areas.
+Finally, we can overlay the electric vehicles charging stations to see that they are mainly located in commercial areas.

 ![](images/ev.png)

 ## Summary

-We have used spatial features derived from building structures in a simple PAL k means algorithm and derived landuse classes.
+We have used spatial features derived from building structures in a simple PAL k-means algorithm and derived landuse classes.